CHaskell2/public-notes/book_list.md

 * Practical Vim
 * The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers
 * Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content
+* Cultivating Communities of Practice
+* Building Successful Communities of Practice
+* Communities of Practice: Learning, Meaning, And Identity (Learning in Doing: Social, Cognitive and Computational Perspectives)
+* The Art of Community: Seven Principles for Belonging
+* The Art of Gathering: How We Meet and Why It Matters
+* Situated Learning: Legitimate Peripheral Participation

+### Health

+* Rebuild Your Back
+* Bulletproof Your Shoulder: Optimizing Shoulder Function to End Pain and Resist Injury